 Find out more about a youth workers salary.

 Reporting to the campaigns manager you'll help with developing material to be used in the charity's fundraising activities.
 This can involve writing press releases, emails and letters, producing e-campaign materials and general admin tasks.
-In this role you'll act as the link between the organisation and its campaigners and fundraisers 'on the ground'.
+You'll act as the link between the organisation and its campaigners and fundraisers 'on the ground'.

-You'll need a confident manner and excellent team working skills to succeed in this role.
+You'll need a confident manner and excellent teamwork skills to succeed in this role.

 Developing a charity's services, generating income and raising awareness for the cause are key responsibilities of a charity director.
 You'll also plan policies, write funding bids and represent the charity at meetings, events and in the media.